 "Squawk on the Street" discusses what Elliott Management Corporation's 1.4 billion stake in eBay means for the company and the e-commerce sector.

-CNBC's Bob Pisani and Art Cashin, of UBS, discuss the bounce back in today's markets as crude prices jump and equities soar.
+CNBC's Bob Pisani and Art Cashin, of UBS, discuss the morning's market activity.